xarray-contrib/xarray-simlab/doc/framework.rst

 In some cases, using group variables may provide an elegant alternative to hard-coded links between processes.

-The membership of variables to a group is defined via their ``group`` attribute.
+The membership of variables to one or several groups is defined via their ``groups`` attribute.
 If you want to use in a separate process all the variables of a group, instead of explicitly declaring foreign variables you can declare a :func:`~xsimlab.group` variable.
 The latter behaves like an iterable of foreign variables pointing to each of the variables that are members of the group, across the model.

 Note that group variables only support ``intent='in'``, i.e, group variables should only be used to get the values of multiple foreign